A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Numerical Experiments

-A C implementation of Algorithm \ref{alg:dual-as} (DAQP) is compared with: (i) The parametric active-set method presented in \cite{ferreau2014qpoases} (qpOASES\_e), coded in C. (ii) The operator splitting method presented in \cite{stellato2020osqp} (OSQP), coded in C. (iii) The interior-point method presented in \cite{frison2020hpipm} (HPIPM), coded in C. (iv) The dual active-set method presented in \cite{schmid1994quadratic} (QPKWIK) which is based on \cite{10.1007BF02591962}, with generated C code from MATLAB.
+We compare a C implementation of Algorithm \ref{alg:dual-as} (DAQP) and Algorithm \ref{alg:proximal} (DAQP PROX) with: (i) The parametric active-set method presented in \cite{ferreau2014qpoases} (qpOASES\_e), coded in C; (ii) The operator splitting method presented in \cite{stellato2020osqp} (OSQP), coded in C; (iii) The interior-point method presented in \cite{frison2020hpipm} (HPIPM), coded in C; (iv) The dual active-set method presented in \cite{schmid1994quadratic} (QPKWIK) which is based on \cite{10.1007BF02591962}, with generated C code from MATLAB.

 To get reliable solution times, each QP was solved $15$ times and the median solution time was used as the reported solution time for the QP.
-When possible and relevant, the solvers were provided with precomputed matrix factorizations, e.g., the Cholesky factor of $H$ was precomputed for DAQP, qpOASES\_e and QPKWIK and only "solve time" was considered for OSQP.
+When possible and relevant, the solvers were provided with precomputed matrix factorizations, e.g., the Cholesky factor of $H$ was precomputed for DAQP, qpOASES\_e and QPKWIK and only solve time was considered for OSQP.